magento/devdocs/guides/v2.2/extension-dev-guide/plugins.md

 ### Prioritizing plugins

-The `sortOrder` property for plugins determine when their `before`, `around`, or `after` methods get called when more than one plugins are observing the same method.
+The `sortOrder` property for plugins determines when to call the `before`, `around`, or `after` methods when more than one plugin is observing the same method.

 The prioritization rules for ordering plugins:

 * Before the execution of the observed method, Magento will execute plugins from lowest to greatest `sortOrder`.

   * During each plugin execution, Magento executes the current plugin's `before` method.
-  * After the `before` plugin completes execution, the current plugin's `around` method will wrap and execute the next plugin or observed method.
+  * After the `before` method completes execution, the current plugin's `around` method wraps and initiates the next plugin or observed method.

 * Following the execution of the observed method, Magento will execute plugins from greatest to lowest `sortOrder`.